Yaswanth20/learn-cantrill-io-labs/00-aws-simple-demos/aws-dynamodb-lambda-trigger/Readme.md

 ## Stage 4 - Create the Lambda

-Head to the Lambda console: [https://ap-southeast-2.console.aws.amazon.com/lambda/home?region=ap-southeast-2#/functions](https://ap-southeast-2.console.aws.amazon.com/lambda/home?region=ap-southeast-2#/functions)
+Head to the Lambda console

 Click Create function